debrouxl/gcc4ti/trunk/tigcc/readme/Readme.txt

 -g
   The '-g' switch in GCC turns on debugging information in the preferred format for the target.
-In TIGCC, this is DWARF 2, which can be used with a GDB-enabled TiEmu.
+In GCC4TI, this is DWARF 2, which can be used with a GDB-enabled TiEmu.

 -standalone